Mechanical Engineer

 Create job alert

-Howdens is currently recruiting for a Mechanical Engineer to join our engineering team at our Manufacturing site in Howden, East Yorkshire.
+Howdens is currently recruiting a Mechanical Engineer to join our Engineering team at our manufacturing site in Howden, East Yorkshire.

-To be successful in this role, you will have completed a recognised engineering apprenticeship and have a strong background in maintenance within a manufacturing environment.
-Experience working within a proactive safety-focused culture is also essential.
+To be successful in this role, you will have completed a recognised engineering apprenticeship and bring strong maintenance experience within a manufacturing environment.
+Experience working within a proactive, safety-focused culture is essential.

-Our site features a wide range of manufacturing processes and equipment, and in this role, you will work across various systems.
-Your primary focus will be driving maintenance improvements and increasing equipment reliability throughout our operations.
+Our site operates a wide range of manufacturing processes and equipment, and this role offers the opportunity to work across multiple systems.
+Your primary focus will be on driving maintenance improvements and enhancing equipment reliability across the operation.

 Shift pattern: